 The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 This fund follows a bond strategy as the principal investment strategy.
 At least 70% of the fund's assets are invested in floating rate bonds denominated in euro or hedged against the euro.
 Furthermore, the fund's assets may be invested in convertible bonds or fixed rate bonds that are traded on stock exchanges or in another regulated market that is recognized, open to the public and operates regularly, in a member country of the Organisation for Economic Co-operation and Development (OECD), the G20, the EU or Singapore, as well as in investment funds and money market instruments.
 At least 10% of the fund's assets are invested in assets that have a residual term to maturity that exceeds 24 months.